18F/eng-hiring/_pages/resume-review.md

 When you look at a resume, look at the following things, in this order:

 1. Job history: titles, dates, companies, and career progression
-2. Responsibilities and accomplishments
+2. Responsibilities, accomplishments, and relevant experience
-3. Relevant experience
-4. “Bonus items”: education, open source, volunteer work, etc.
+3. “Bonus items”: education, open source, volunteer work, etc.

 (More details on what to look for in each section below.)

-This order’s deliberate: the first couple items are quick, and will help "orient" you to the candidate's overall experience, and help focus where you look for the rest. \#3 is the hardest, and will reveal the most detail.
+This order’s deliberate: the first couple items are quick, and will help "orient" you to the candidate's overall experience, and help focus where you look for the rest. \#2 is the hardest, and will reveal the most detail.
 The last is least important, and you can skip it if you've already got a clearly qualified applicant.
 But for those on the edge, these parts can add a bit of extra experience that pushes someone over.

 Remember that you’re reviewing a candidate’s entire submission package, which’ll include a resume and some Q&A, and possibly other links (e.g. to LinkedIn, a Github profile, etc).
 Make sure to scan the whole package for info that’s there, but maybe not on the cover letter.
 (But see [correcting for unconscious bias](./unconcious-bias.md) for an important note about avoiding social media).